 Even if you wear convertible pants that can easily turn into shorts, avoid hiking in the hottest part of the day (mid-afternoon), go at a slow pace, rest frequently, and take sips of water every 15 minutes or so.

 If you want to have a safe and enjoyable hiking trip, you need good timing to avoid the heat.
 You need to be very careful and limit your exposure to the direct sunlight.
-Hike in cooler weather - early in the morning, late in the afternoon, in the evening, and at night.
+Hike in cooler weather – early in the morning, late in the afternoon, in the evening, and at night.
+Remember that kids have an increased risk of heat injury than adults as they can’t regulate their internal temperature as efficiently as an adult can do it.

 Plan your day so you are not hiking between the hours of 10 am and 4 pm.
 A great way to avoid the heat is to start walking early.
 It’s cooler in the mornings and the temperature will be more comfortable to hike in.
 Late afternoons and evenings are also more suitable for summer hiking.
 Always bring a flashlight or a headlamp to give yourself the option of hiking out after dark if something slows you down or you choose to continue walking after dusk.
+While summer hiking is preferred by barefoot hikers, they should also avoid midday hiking.
+Understandably, walking on hot ground isn’t fun.

 Rule 5: Cool regularly and rest